shibli21/pokedex-flutter/README.md

 # Contributing

-As a learning process for Flutter, I built this project.
+The purpose of this project was to learn flutter.
 I hope you can help me improve it.

 I'm always welcome to any contribution!
 Feel free to report Issue or send Pull Requests!